Rutgers-CSL/syllabus-parser/README.md

 Run each time when developing:
 1. Start your virtual env `source venv/bin/activate`.
 2. ???
+3. Profit
-3. Close your virtual env with `deactivate`.
+4. Close your virtual env with `deactivate`.

 Useful commands:
 1. `pip freeze > requirements.txt` to update requirements file.